 We bounded down the trail to the bottom of Apple Orchard Falls after that encounter, so excited to have met an Appalachian Trail through-hiker in the middle of his journey.
 At the bottom we found a pretty waterfall cascading over the rocks.

 Better yet, there were rhododendrons blooming all around the lower part of the waterfall and even more along the stream that fell loosely over the rocks into the woods.
 We were in seventh heaven running around taking pics.
-In no time we in our own worlds, totally separated.
+In no time we were in our own worlds, totally separated.
 It was long after we were out of sight of each other that we realized we’d left our trusty two-way radios in the truck.
 I had no idea where Mark went, but I followed the rhododendrons!

 Rhododendrons are a magnificent flower, and I crouched and crawled and snuck under branches along the river banks to try to find places to get pics of them with flowing water.
 I couldn’t believe they grew wild in such abundance.
 Everywhere I looked, they were in all stages of bloom: